seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ![ReverseProxyJail](images/reverseproxyjail.png)

 ## 2. Router Configuration
-Forward ports 443 and 80 to your reverseproxyjail in your router.
+Forward ports 443 and 80 to your reverseproxy jail in your router.

 ![ReverseProxyPortForwardRouter](images/reverseproxyportforwardrouter.png)